TomerBitton/Matlab_Snake_Game/README.md

 - Clone or download this repository to your computer.
 - Open MATLAB and navigate to the directory where you have the game files.
 - Open the snake_game.m script in MATLAB.
-- Run the snake_game script by clicking the "Run" button in the MATLAB toolbar or by typing snake_game in the MATLAB command window.
+- Run the snake game script by clicking the "Run" button in the MATLAB toolbar.
 - The game will start, and you can begin playing by following the on-screen instructions.